edugrasa/TeNOR-NFVO/README.md

 <img src="./ui/app/images/tenor_logo.png" height=150 />

-TeNOR, NFV Orchestrator platform developed by the [T-NOVA](http://www.t-nova.eu), is used as bases for SESAME NFV to handle the entire NFV lifecycle management.
+TeNOR, NFV Orchestrator platform developed by the [T-NOVA](http://www.t-nova.eu), is used as bases for the SESAME NFVO to handle the entire NFV lifecycle management.

 ## Prerequisites
 - Ruby >= 2.2.5 (installation provided in dependencies/install_dependencies.sh)